PabloJM21/sales-data-cluster-analysis/README.md

 This will generate one image displaying each category in the PCA subspace, and one image for each cluster displaying the time series data of the effective demand of the categories involved.

 ## Clustering Analysis Results
 I performed the analysis with 5 clusters for the two settings with and without orthogonal transformation.
-I found that the transformation effectively assigns one category to a cluster with more categories, while it would have been assigned to its own cluster otherwise.
-This allows for a more efficient way of using the clusters.
-So instead of piling many categories in the same cluster, these are divided among two clusters.
+I found that This

 Clusters without transformation
 ![Clusters without transformation](/images/ED_clusters.png)

 Clusters with transformation
 ![Clusters with transformation](/images/ED_clusters_orthogonal.png)
+As we see, instead of including many categories in the same cluster (cluster 0), these are divided among two clusters (clusters 0 and 4).
+This happens because the transformation assigns a category to cluster 0 that would have been assigned to its own cluster (cluster 4) otherwise.
+As we will see now this category, which is category 34S, exhibits a similar trend to the others, but is shifted up.

 Time series data from cluster 0 for orthogonal transformation
 ![Clusters with transformation](/images/ED_cluster0_orthogonal.png)
+In conclusion, the transformation effectively captures similar trends without comparing the values.
+This allows for a more meaningful cluster criteria and a more efficient way of using the clusters.